 Wait, so if brick-and-mortar stores are closing, how does this help my shop?
 Read on.

-In December, Bloomberg News reported The Limited was likely headed for liquidation.
+Last December, Bloomberg News reported The Limited was likely headed for liquidation.
 Liz Dunn, chief executive of retail consulting firm Talmage Advisors, says The Limited has suffered from its inability to keep up with trends.

 “Shoppers are looking for things that are hyper-relevant to what’s going on in fashion right now — and as inexpensive as possible,” explains Dunn.